CrystalFerrai/IcarusResourceRespawn/readme.md

 %localappdata%\Icarus\Saved\PlayerData\[your steam id]]\Prospects
 ```

-If you are running a dedicated server, the save file location may be different, depending on how the server was installed.
-If it is not in the above location, then it is probably within your dedicated server install directory under:
+If you are running a dedicated server, the save file location will be different and may vary depending where your server is hosted.
+You will need to download the save file if it is hosted remotely, modify it, then reupload it.
+If your server is self hosted, the location for save files should be inside your server install directory at:
 ```
 Icarus/Saved/PlayerData/DedicatedServer/Prospects
 ```